-A household would be considered ineligible for data collection under the following conditions:
+Enumerators are instructed to identify eligible respondents in the household selected.
+A household member would NOT be considered eligible for data collection under the following conditions:

-- The household member responding has already received a COVID-19 vaccination. - The household member is not eligible because of the COVID-19 protocol. - The household member is not available for data collection within any of the feasible data collection days and hours. - The household member refuses to participate. - The household member refuses to agree to the consent form. - The household member is under the age of 18.
+- The household member has already received a COVID-19 vaccination. - The household member does not agree to the COVID-19 protocol for the interview. - The household member is unavailable for data collection within the feasible data collection days and hours specified by the enumerator. - The household member refuses to participate. - The household member refuses to agree to the consent form. - The household member is under the age of 18.